-Preapprove all audit, review and attest services and permitted non-audit services to be performed for the Company by its independent auditor, subject to the de minimis exception for non-audit services described in Section 10A(i)(1)(B) of the Exchange Act that are approved by the Committee prior to the completion of the audit.
-The Committee may form and delegate authority to subcommittees consisting of one or more members the authority to grant preapprovals of audit and permitted non-audit services, provided that decisions of such subcommittee to grant preapprovals shall be presented to the full Committee at its next quarterly meeting.
+Preapprove all audit, review and attest services and permitted non-audit services to be performed for the Company by its independent auditor pursuant to the Committee’s preapproval policies and procedures, subject to the de minimis exception for non-audit services described in Section 10A(i)(1)(B) of the Exchange Act that are approved by the Committee prior to the completion of the audit.
+The Committee may form and delegate to subcommittees consisting of one or more members the authority to grant preapprovals of audit and permitted non-audit services, provided that decisions of such subcommittee to grant preapprovals shall be presented to the full Committee at its next quarterly meeting.

 Evaluate the independence of the independent auditor by, among other things, ensuring that the independent auditor periodically, and at least annually, submits to the Committee a formal written report delineating all relationships between the independent auditor and the Company, including any non-audit service permitted under the Exchange Act provided to the Company and the matters set forth in Public Company Accounting Oversight Board (“PCAOB”) rules or other applicable laws, regulations or standards.
 Review and evaluate such report and engage in a dialogue with the independent auditor with respect to any disclosed relationships or services that may impact their objectivity and independence.

-Obtain, review and evaluate, at least annually, a report by the independent auditor describing the independent auditor’s internal quality-control procedures, any material issues raised by the most recent internal quality-control review, peer review, or PCAOB review, of the independent auditor, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the independent auditor, and any steps taken in response to any such issues.
+Obtain, review and evaluate, at least annually, a report by the independent auditor describing the independent auditor’s internal quality-control procedures and any material issues raised by the most recent internal quality-control review, peer review, or PCAOB review, of the independent auditor or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the independent auditor, and any steps taken in response to any such issues.

 Oversight of the Company’s Internal Audit Department and Internal Controls

-Approve the appointment and, when and if appropriate, replacement of the Global Audit Director, who shall functionally report directly to the Committee and administratively to the Chief Executive Officer.
-Review the qualifications, performance and compensation of the Global Audit Director.
+Approve the appointment and, when and if appropriate, replacement of the Chief Audit Officer, who shall functionally report directly to the Committee and administratively to the Chief Executive Officer.
+Review the qualifications, performance and compensation of the Chief Audit Officer.

-Discuss, as appropriate, the adequacy of the Company’s internal controls with the internal and independent auditors and management including, without limitation, reports from the Chief Executive Officer and the Chief Financial Officer regarding significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting or any fraud, whether or not material, that involves management or other employees who have a significant role in the Company’s internal controls.
+Discuss, as appropriate, the adequacy of the Company’s internal controls with the internal and independent auditors and management including, without limitation, reports from the Chief Executive Officer, the Chief Financial Officer and the Deputy Chief Financial Officer regarding significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting that are reasonably likely to adversely affect the Company‘s ability to record, process, summarize and report financial data or any fraud, whether or not material, that involves management or other employees who have a significant role in the Company’s internal controls.

 Review and discuss, as appropriate, any major issues as to the adequacy of the Company’s internal controls and any special audit steps adopted in light of material control deficiencies.